 This contrast between Russian and Hebrew shows that the person agreement requirement is a parameterized option.
-We contend that the answer to this puzzle is related to the fact that Hebrew, unlike Russian, explicitly marks definiteness.
+I contend that the answer to this puzzle is related to the fact that Hebrew, unlike Russian, explicitly marks definiteness.
 Nouns in Hebrew are inflected for definiteness by the prefix (h)a.
 Moreover, it has been claimed that definiteness is a formal, syntactic feature in Hebrew, given that the language has definiteness spreading (Danon, 2010):

-(63) ha-sefer (ha-)adom ne'elam.o-livro o-vermelho desapareceu.'
+(60) ha-sefer (ha-)adom ne'elam. the-book the-red disappeared